Chennai Metro: Phase I

 On 14 February 2014, the maiden trial run was conducted between Koyambedu and Ashok Nagar stations.
-The metro received the statutory speed certification clearance from the Research Design and Standards Organisation (RDSO) in August that year.
+The metro received the statutory speed certification clearance from the Research Design and Standards Organisation in August that year.
 In January 2015, a report was submitted to the Commissioner of Metro Rail Safety (CMRS) for mandatory safety approvals.
 After inspecting the infrastructure, the CMRS submitted the report to the Railway Board in April 2015.